Justin-Credible/the-week-magazine-unofficial/README.md

 Therefore, I have created this unofficial app so Android users can continue to read the magazine.

 I am not affiliated with _The Week_ in any way.

+While this app is built with cross-platform tech (Ionic/Cordova), a portion of it uses a native plugin which I've only written for Android.
+Since the official iOS app still works, there is no reason to make this app work on iOS for now.